 Differences Between Designers and Architects

 Many would not know the difference between an architect and a building designer.
-Both of their jobs are to design buildings, residences, factories, and other structures.
+Both jobs are designing buildings, residences, factories, and other structures.
 However, if you look closely at the skills and the services they offer, you could find many differences between them.
 Based on the skills and qualifications of practicing individuals, a clear-cut distinction between the two professions can be determined.
-The main duty of a building designer is to come up with design and drafts of the building structure.
+A building designer’s primary duty is to develop designs and drafts of the building structure.

-A building designer would meet the client and discusses their requirements and suggestions to incorporate in the design of the building.
-Based on this the designer comes up with drafts and concepts of the building.
-Next, the architect takes on these concepts and determines whether it meets the building specifications in terms of feasibility, functionality, and practicality of the project.
+A building designer would meet the client and discusses their requirements and suggestions to incorporate into the design of the building.
+Based on this, the designer comes up with drafts and concepts of the building.
+Next, the architect takes on these concepts and determines whether it meets the building specifications regarding the project’s feasibility, functionality, and practicality.
 Now let us look at the below comparison table to identify the basic difference between Designers and Architects.

 Designers and Architects (Infographics)

 Below is the top 5 difference between designers vs architects: